simianAstronaut/pi-hole-visualizer/README.md

 - Every option corresponds to a joystick direction that can alter program behavior while running.

 ### Requirements
-* To install Pi-hole, run `curl -sSL https://install.pi-hole.net | bash`
+* To install Pi-hole, run `curl -sSL https://install.pi-hole.net | bash`.
-* The Sense-HAT package can be installed with `sudo apt-get install sense-hat`
+* The Sense-HAT package can be installed with `sudo apt-get install sense-hat`.

 ### Usage
 **`dns_stats.py [OPTION]`**